Étiquette : water

 Originally, this was part of a larger project – the « Greater Yarmouk » project – which included two storage dams on the Yarmouk and a future “Western Ghor Canal” on the west bank of the Jordan.
 The latter was never built, as Israel took the West Bank from Jordan in the 1967 Six-Day War.

-In effect, by diverting the waters of the Yarmouk to feed its own canal, Jordan secured water for its capital Amman and its agriculture, but of course, by contributing to reduce the waters of the Jordan River.
+In effect, by diverting the waters of the Yarmouk to fill up its own canal, Jordan secured water for its capital Amman and its agriculture, but of course, contributed reducing the waters of the Jordan River.

 In Jordan, the Jordan’s river watershed is a region of vital importance to the country.
 It is home to 83% of the population, the main industries and 80% of irrigated agriculture.
 It is also home to 80% of the country’s total water resources.